 On April 11, 2018, the New York City Council passed a package of legislation aimed at combating sexual harassment in New York City, the Stop Sexual Harassment in NYC Act, which the mayor is expected to sign.
 A key provision of the act mandates that private employers in New York City conduct sexual harassment trainings.
-In early April 2018, the New York State Legislature passed legislation with a similar mandate for employers in New York State, which the governor is expected to sign into law.
+In early April 2018, the New York State Legislature passed legislation with a similar mandate for employers in New York State, which the governor signed into law on April 12.

 New York City Law Changes